 To maintain excellence in board governance, we review our governance framework regularly to ensure it meets Legal Aid BC's ongoing business needs while being consistent with recognized best practices.

-The following board practices documents are in PDF.
+The following board practices document is in PDF.

 Compensation disclosure statements